Arihant25/beginner-python-projects/README.md

 - hirst_painting - Creates a spot painting like Damien Hirst
 - etch_a_sketch - A game similar to Etch A Sketch
 - turtle_race - Lets you bet on which turtle is going to win the Turtle Race!
+- snake - Snake, but made using Turtle